jbettgenhaeuser/MutChromSeq/Readme.md

 This will provide the candidate contigs.
 You will have to allocate a bit of memory to the java vm.
 To add e.g. 16 Gb or RAM you would write `java -Xmx16000M -jar ...`

+The `-s` parameter allows to load a list of identifiers that refer to sequences in the reference assembly.
+Further processing is only done for those sequences.
+If `-s` is ommitted, the entire set of sequences is used.
+The argument to `-s` is a either text file containing one identifier per line or a TSV file where the first column contains identifiers.

 ```
 java -jar MutChromSeq.jar -w wildtype.pileup.xml -m mutant1.pileup.xml mutant2.plieup.xml [...] -o output.txt -n 6 -c 10 -a 0.01 -z 2
 ```